 Overseas Filipino workers are “the main drivers of our growing middle class,” said a top property developer who credits strong end-user demand, mostly from financially independent OFWs, for his company’s sustained sales.

-“The demand is driven by our 11-million strong Filipino expatriates, coupled by a growing local market with increased purchasing power,” said Century Properties co-chief operating officer and managing director Marco Antonio.
+“The demand is driven by our 11-million strong Filipino expatriates, coupled by a growing local market with increased purchasing power,” said Century Properties President and CEO Marco Antonio.

 “This is one of the strengths of the Philippine property industry,” he added.